 Did I mention that Natasha Khan looks like an exotic, Tom Cruise-less version of Katie Holmes?
 Yeah.....Bat for Lashes is alright.
 Check out the video and enjoy!

-...the risks involved when these cultural forms intersect.
+From Reuters:...the risks involved when these cultural forms intersect.
 Contemporary art potentially sacrifices its seriousness and sophistication, and rock and roll risks pretentiousness and obscurity through its cultivation of avante-garde styles, approaches, and techniques.
 Regardless of these possible drawbacks, contemporary artists have drawn on rock music's intensity, ever-changing style, and youthful sense of confrontation and social provocation; rock and roll has looked to art for its openness to innovation and experimentation.

 The Bravery - 'Believe'